By Ng Jing Ting (20A13A) and Sarah Lok (20A03A)

-However, we found that the remnants of the Hainan Village are not just on the forest floor: bricks from the former village were occasionally amalgamated with the asphalt below our feet throughout the entirety of the trail.
+However, the remnants of the Hainan Village are not just found on the forest floor: bricks from the former village were also occasionally amalgamated with the asphalt below our feet throughout the entirety of the trail.
 As part of a conservation plan to integrate features of the old village with the present-day park, the old roads have been preserved in their original state whilst the bricks have been used to fill up potholes along them.
-Bearing the names of their brickwork company, the vibrant red hues of the bricks stands in stark contrast to the soot-coloured gravel that surrounds them (this makes for pretty aesthetic photographs, if you ask us).
+Bearing the names of their brickwork company, the vibrant red hues of the bricks stand in stark contrast to the soot-coloured gravel that surrounds them.
+This makes for pretty aesthetic photographs, if you ask us.

 Although the village now stands devoid of inhabitants, illustrations made by a Mr Jon Foo, who had once been its resident, allow those who came after to visualise what the village may have looked like in its heyday.
 Our inner geographers took a great interest in his drawings as they delineated the land use profile of the village, clearly depicting how the villagers had ingeniously maximised the limited land they had by farming on terraced slopes.